 Post-war Government policy has been discussed and sometimes criticised for lack of strategic investment in industry.
 In 1950, Britain’s investment in industry and infrastructure came to only 9 per cent of GNP, compared with 19 per cent in Germany.
 Such discussion is often linked to how these two countries chose to use the Marshall Aid finance package provided by the United States.

 Between 1950 and 1970 around 100 North East coal mines were closed.
 On 2 March 1968 the last pit in the Black Country, Baggeridge, closed and pit closures were a regular occurrence in many other areas.
 By 1966, productivity had dropped to below the 1945 level.

 A key reason for the decline in coal production was the rapidly diversifying energy mix in the 1950s and 1960s.
 The first nuclear power plant at Calder Hall was connected to the UK electricity grid in 1956 and the early 1960s saw a phase of nuclear power plant construction.
 The 1960s also saw rapid growth in oil consumption, much of it from the Middle East.
 British railways were also replacing steam locomotives with diesel resulting in a drop in demand for coal in the transport sector.

-In 1979, 130 million tons of coal was being produced annually from 170 underground mines, but by 2010 the three remaining mines produced only 17 million tons.
+In 1979, 130 million tonnes of coal were being produced annually from 170 underground mines, but by 2010 the three remaining mines produced only 17 million tonnes.